 , and the Mountain Hardwear Hyperlamina Spark

-To make a more accurate comparison between the bags, we compared each bag's compress-ability both in its included stuff sack and in an (often better-fitting) aftermarket compression sack, since that's the route most people are going to go.
+To make a more accurate comparison between the bags, we compared each bag's compressibility, both in its included stuff sack and in an (often better-fitting) aftermarket compression sack, since that's the route most people are going to take.

 The Nemo Salsa 30 is incredibly versatile, as the backpacker can sleep in many different positions, ensuring comfort and a comfortable night's sleep.
 It's cozy and light weight enough for all sorts of backpacking or car camping trips.